The Perfect Gift For Fathers!

 Fort building and tree climbing are replaced with jobs and responsibilities.
 We lose interest in play and using our imagination.
 We find it difficult to live in the present moment as we let the worry and planning consume our mind.
 But what if I were to tell you that inside each of us is an inner-child just waiting to come out and play?

 Albert Einstein once said, “Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world.”

 They live in the moment, create, explore, and pretend.
 They see their world with wonderment and excitement.
 Why is it that we don’t take the time to do the same?

-This year instead of socks, ties, or tools, I have decided to tap into my inner child and give something a bit different.
+This year instead of socks, ties, or tools for a father’s day gift, I have decided to tap into my inner child and give something a bit different.

 I grabbed this bin that looks like a treasure box and filled it with these items which most of them I picked up either at the dollar store or the dollar section at Target.
 Get creative… those ropes you see are actually jump ropes that I cut the handles off of.
 And that treasure map is a scrap piece of wrapping paper with burned edges.
 And those marshmallow launchers are made out of a PVC pipe and cost under $2.00 to make.
 Nothing too fancy here folks.
 Anything goes.

 Looking through my counselor goggles, I can’t help but think about all the benefits that a child and parent can receive by adventure playing.